 • Do we have a social network and participate with others (family, friends, co-workers, church, community, etc.)?

 • Do we know we have a commonality with others on the planet?

 • Do we appreciate the different stages that many people go through (i.e. young adulthood, young married life, empty nesters, and seniors) and the connections we all need?

 • Do we know how to have fun, and do we plan it in our lives?

-The Exception to Life’s Rules (2 of 2)
+The Exceptions to Life’s Rules

 Too often these ideas and attitudes creep into our patterns of thought regarding what we want or to what we are entitled…